Send the link below via email or IMCopy

 "The devaluation of music and what it's deemed to be worth is laughable to me.
 My single costs $.99, the same cost as in 1960.
 On my phone I can get an app that makes fart noises for $.99, the same price as the thing I create to speak to the world with.
 Some would say the fart app is more important.
 It's an awkward time..."

 Hopefully, this class will expose you to music that you've never encountered before, and you will learn to develop an appreciation and understanding for many different kinds of music you don't listen to currently.

 Who knows...you might even LIKE some of it!

-Almost all of the music you hear on a daily basis is manipulated electronically in some manner anyway...it's not "real," or actually being created "in the moment" by a human performer on an acoustic instrument.
-So...what can you trust?
+In reality, almost all of the music you hear, whether on TV, radio, or recordings, is manipulated electronically in some manner anyway...it's not "real" or actually being created "in the moment" by a human performer on an acoustic instrument.

 To help you understand how small they are...if you could make a single atom as big as the Milky Way Galaxy (which is 1,000,000,000,000,000,000 km across), the string would be the size of one human hair.

-Teenagers (the top demographic for popular music) have access to free music streaming through the Internet instantly, at the touch of a finger.
+Teenagers (You people...the top demographic for popular music) have access to free music streaming through the Internet instantly, at the touch of a finger.
 So do we all.
-Then why should they/we buy music?
+Then why should you/we buy music?

 What does this business model say about the value of the music?...

 Industry analysts complain that teens are much more interested in the actual devices (iPhone, iPad, smartphones) on which to play their music than the music itself.
 A recent survey indicated that more than 50% of all teens list YouTube as their first source for listening to music...radio and CD's are not even close.
 I would assume this is true for you also.